-Adaptation technologies Technology Mitigation Adaptation SDGs Resilient power infra- structure (Ahad et al. 2020; Guerrero Delgado, Sánchez Ramos and wÁl- varez Domínguez 2020) Support a reduction in the emission of all pollutants and CO 2 , provided that renewable energy is used.
-Power system remains functional during emergen- cy and disaster situations, reducing the vulnerability of the urban system.
-Resilient power infrastructure technologies, particularly in combination with reliable power system technologies, contribute directly to SDG 7 (affordable and clean energy) and SDG 13 (climate action).
-They can also Reliable power system (Ahad et al. 2020; Guer- rero Delgado, Sánchez Ramos and Álvarez Domínguez 2020) Can provide reliable elec- tricity to the urban sys- tem, including the many sectors and potentially also vulnerable popula- tions and informal areas that are usually unable to access reliable sources. contribute to SDG 3 (good health and well being) and SDG 6 (clean water and sani- tation), by guaranteeing the functioning of other infrastructures and urban facilities and services, in addition to domestic supply.
-As a result, these technologies contribute to a more sustainable urban system, helping to achieve SDG 11 (sustainable cities and communities).
-Depending on the economic, political and institutional compiliance such tabbalarian Water use efficiency (Padilha Campos Lopes et al. 2020; Zhou et al. 2020) Support more efficient electricity generation processes.
-Improves water use and management of the gener- ation plant, but could also improve the management of watersheds. institutional conditions, such technologies can not only benefit vulnerable and poorer populations in terms of domestic consump- tion, but also provide reliable energy to health centres, shelters, early-warning systems or general communication systems, thus helping to achieve SDG 1 (no poverty).
-These tech- nologies also support SDG 6 (clean water and sanitation) by using it more efficiently.
-Smart grids/digitalization (Mondejar et al. 2021; Babazadeh et al. 2022; Judge et al. 2022; Kaur et al. 2022; Meenal et al. 2022; Durillon and Bossu 2024; Kumar et al. 2024; Nyangon 2024) Support a reduction in the emission of all pollutants and CO 2 , provided that renewable energy is used.
-Synergies with mitigation should therefore be consid- ered in the context of other enabling technologies, such as distributed energy re- sources, advanced metering infrastructure, communica- tion networks and electric vehicle infrastructure.
-Can support the provision of reliable electricity to the urban system and grid connected areas.
-SDG 7 (affordable and clean energy), SDG 9 (industry, innovation and infrastructure), SDG 11 (sustainable cities and communities) and SDG 13 (climate action) can all be sup- ported through smart grids, as they enable the integration of renewable energy sources, improve the energy efficiency of electricity transmission and reduce peak demand.
+Adaptation technologies Technology Technology Mitigation Adap SDGs Resilient power infra- structure (Ahad et al. 2020; Guerrero Delgado, Sánchez Ramos and wÁl- varez Domínguez 2020) Support a reduction in the emission of all pollutants and CO 2 , provided that renewable energy is used.
+Power system remains functional during emergency and disaster situations, reducing the vulnerability of the urban system.
+Resilient power infrastructure technologies, particularly in combination with reliable powsystem technologies, contribute directly to SDG 7 (affordable and clean energy) and SDG 13 (climate action).
+They can also Reliable power system (Ahad et al. 2020; Guer- rero Delgado, Sánchez Ramos and Álvarez Domínguez 2020) nad et al. 2020; Guer- o Delgado, Sánchez mos and Álvarez tricity to the tem, inclu- contribute to SDG 3 (good health and well being) and SDG 6 (clean water and sanitation), by guaranteeing the functioning of other infrastructures and urban facilities and services, in addition to domestic supply.
+As a result, these technologies contribute to a mosustainable urban system, helping to achieve SDG 11 (sustainable cities and communities Depending on the economic, political and institutional conditions, such technologies Water use efficiency (Padilha Campos Lopes et al. 2020; Zhou et al. 2020) Support more efficient electricity generation processes.
+Improves water use and management of the generation plant, but could also improve the management of watersheds. can not only benefit vulnerable and poorer populations in terms of domestic consumption, but also provide reliable energy to health centres, shelters, early-warning systems or general communication systems, thus helping to achieve SDG 1 (no poverty).
+These technologies also support SDG 6 (clean water and sanitation) by using it more efficiently.
+(Mondejar et al. 2021; emission of all pollutants and CO 2 , provided that Can support the provision of reliable electricity to the urban system and grid connected areas.
+SDG 7 (affordable and clean energy), SDG 9 (industry, innovation and infrastructure), SDG 11 (sustainable cities and communities) and SDG 13 (climate action) can all be supported through smart grids, as they enable the integration of renewable energy sources, improve the energy efficiency of electricity transmission and reduce peak demand.